EDEN NEVER HEARD

 Captain Dunaway nodded acquiescently, and Gordon pulled from a leather valise a stack of Congressional certificates—hundreds of land warrants issued to soldiers who had fought Santa Anna in Mexico–one-hundred-sixty acres apiece, valued at five bits an acre—but bought back east by the Dunaway’s father at three bits per acre, from men unwilling to come west.

-Dorilus pored over the land warrants for an entire day, and I logged coordinates.
-The next morning we dropped to our knees and recited with the Dunaways, “Oh, Almighty God who hast commissioned angels to guide and protect us from our setting out until our return, to clothe us with invisible protection…”
+Dorilus and I copied the land warrants for an entire day, and next morning we dropped to our knees and recited with the Dunaways, “Oh, Almighty God who hast commissioned angels to guide and protect us from our setting out until our return, to clothe us with invisible protection…”

 We said amen, and Captain Dunaway gave us a long, calculating look.
 He and Gordon turned toward Sioux Prairie, and Dorilus and I rode up the Chippewa to Eau Claire—nearly the size of La Crosse—its land office a little clapboard shack.
 Dorilus reached for its door, and Luther McKinney came out, plat books under his good arm.
-His eyes glossed mirthfully at us.
 “Your lords order you here?”
-He and a narrow-nosed compass man shuffled past, smirking, and they disappeared toward the river, calling to sled dogs.
+He smirked and shuffled past with a narrow-nosed compass man, and they disappeared toward the river, calling to sled dogs.